Chronic Kidney Disease (CKD/CRF) Nursing Diagnosis & Care Plan

 As evidenced by:

-• The patient will maintain normal serum potassium, sodium, calcium, magnesium, and phosphorus levels
+• Patient will maintain normal serum potassium, sodium, calcium, magnesium, and phosphorus levels.

 1. Assess laboratory data.